dominicfarr/minima_guides/backup_minima_ec2_volume/step1/index.md

 ![](add-tag.png)

 The key should describe what the DLM policy is doing.
 For me I'm backing up every hour so my key is HourlySnapshotDLM with a value of Yes.
-You can choice your backup or snaphot frequency and create a tag accordingly.
+You can chose your backup or snaphot frequency and create a tag accordingly.

 Remember to hit the orange Save button before moving on to the next step.